tlamoureux24/JK-BMS-by-Modbus-RS485/README.md

 ##### **Communication board**

-Here is verified and validated ports configuration:
+Configuration of the Communication Board presented below is verified and validated.

-( **Warning:** There are mistakes in some documents )
+( **Warning:** Some documents and manuals contain incorrect description of ports)

 |![](images/JK_communication_connectors.jpg)|
 |-|